andrevidela/Research-report/Thesis/index.md

 # Context Review

-In this context review, I will comment on the existing literature about linear types and present it through three lenses: The first aims to tell the origin story of linear types and their youthful promises.
+In this context review, I will comment on the existing literature about linear types and present in four parts: The first aims to tell the origin story of linear types and their youthful promises.
 The second will focus on the current understanding of their application for real-world use.
-And the last one will focus on the latest theoretical developments that linear types spun up.
+The third one will focus on the latest theoretical developments that linear types spun up.
+And the last one will present existing research project based on linear types.
+This section aims to motivate and explain why we use linear types before we introduce them formally in the next chapter.

 ## Origins

 Linear types were first introduced by J-Y. Girard in his 1987\cite{linear-logic} publication simply named _Linear logic_ .
-In this text he introduces the idea of restricting the application of the weakening rule and contraction rule from intuitionistic logic in order to allow to statement to be managed as _resources_.
+In this text he introduces the idea of restricting the application of the weakening rule and contraction rule from intuitionistic logic in order to allow to statements to be managed as _resources_.
 Linear terms once used cannot be referred again, premises cannot be duplicated and contexts cannot be extended.
 This restriction was informed by the necessity real-world computational restriction, in particular accessing information concurrently.

 One of the pain points mentioned was the inability to restrict usages to something more sophisticated than "used exactly once".
 Linear variables could be promoted to their unrestricted variants with the exponential operator (`!`) but it removes any benefit we get from linearity.
 A limitation that will be revisited in the follow-up paper: Bounded linear logic.

-It is worth noting that, already at this stage, memory implication were considered.
-Typically the exponential operator was understood as being similar to "long term storage" of a variable such that it could be reused in the future, whereas linear variable were stored in short-term memory to be reclaimed, like a register or a stack.
+Already at this stage, the memory implication of linear types were considered.
+Typically the exponential operator was understood as being similar to "long term storage" of a variable such that it could be reused in the future, whereas linear variables were stored in short-term memory to be reclaimed, like a register or a stack.

-The follow up paper, _Bounded linear logic_\cite{bll} improves the expressivity of linear logic while keeping its benefits: intuitionistic-compatible logic that is computationally relevant.
+_Bounded linear logic_\cite{bll} improves the expressivity of linear logic while keeping its benefits: intuitionistic-compatible logic that is computationally relevant.
 The key difference with linear logic is that weakening rules are _bounded_ by a finite value such that each value can be used as many time as the bound allows.
 In addition, some typing rules might allow it to _waste_ resources by _underusing_ the variable, hinting that affine types might bring some concrete benefits to our programming model.

 As before, there is no practical application of this in terms of programming language.
 However this brings up the first step toward a managing _quantities_ in the language.
-An idea that will be explored again later with Granule\cite{granule}\cite{effect_coeffects_grading}\cite{graded_monads_rings}\cite{monads_and_effects} and Quantitative Type Theory.
+An idea that will be explored again later with Granule\cite{granule}\cite{effect_coeffects_grading}\cite{graded_monads_rings}\cite{monads_and_effects} and Quantitative Type Theory\cite{qtt}\cite{nuttin}.

 ## Applications